mikelove/eurobioc2015/index.md

 ### What's going on?

-* For those genes with 2 isoforms, find the critical regions which are exclusive to one or other isoform
+* Look at genes with 2 isoforms and reporting DE
+* Find the critical regions exclusive to one or other isoform
 * Calculate GC content of those regions

 <img width=300 src="figures/exclusive_exons.png">